Focus (linguistics): Structured meanings

 Following Jacobs and Williams, Krifka argues differently.
 Krifka claims focus partitions the semantics into a background part and focus part, represented by the pair:

 The logical form of which represented in lambda calculus is:

 This pair is referred to as a structured meaning.
 Structured meanings allow for a compositional semantic approach to sentences that involve single or multiple foci.
-This approach follows Frege's (1897) Principle of Compositionality: the meaning of a complex expression is determined by the meanings of its parts, and the way in which those parts are combined into structured meanings.
-Krifka’s structured meaning theory represents focus in a transparent and compositional fashion it encompasses sentences with more than one focus as well as sentences with a single focus.
+This approach follows Gottlob Frege's (1897) Principle of Compositionality: the meaning of a complex expression is determined by the meanings of its parts and the way in which those parts are combined into structured meanings.
+Krifka's structured meaning theory represents focus in a transparent and compositional fashion it encompasses sentences with more than one focus as well as sentences with a single focus.
 Krifka claims the advantages of structured meanings are twofold: 1) We can access the meaning of an item in focus directly, and 2) Rooth's alternative semantics can be derived from a structured meaning approach but not vice versa.
-To see Krifka’s approach illustrated, consider the following examples of single focus shown in (10) and multiple foci shown in (11):
+To see Krifka's approach illustrated, consider the following examples of single focus shown in (10) and multiple foci shown in (11):